 The This Update field shall contain the issue date of the CRL encoded as UTCTime.

 The Next Update field shall indicate the issue date of the next CRL, encoded as UTCTime.
-The next CRL may be issued before and must be issued no later than the Next Update date.
+The next CRL may be issued before and shall be issued no later than the Next Update date.
 The STI-PA shall set the Next Update field value to the This Update field value plus 24 hours, in order to ensure that verifiers download the CRL on a timely basis.

 The Authority Information Access extension shall contain an accessMethod of id-ad-caIssuers and an accessLocation with an HTTPS URL referencing the file that contains the STI-PA certificate that can be used to verify the signature of the CRL (i.e., a certificate whose Subject name matches the CRL Issuer name).